 CARC 254 Active

-CO-254: Dental Plan Received Claim — Benefits Not Available, Submit to Medical Plan
+CO-254: Dental Plan Benefits Not Available - Submit to Medical

 TL;DR

 The dental plan does not cover this service but the medical plan might.
-Recode the claim with medical procedure codes and submit to the patient's medical insurance before billing the patient.
+Recode the claim with medical procedure codes and submit to the patient's medical insurance before posting as a contractual adjustment.

 Action